asciamanna/asciamanna.github.io/_posts/2014-10-11-the-appropriate-size-for-a-test.md

 ---
 layout: post
-title: The Right Size For A Test
+title: The Appropriate Size For A Test
 comments: true
 category: Software Craftsmanship
 ---
 Recently at work I showed a video of Gerard Meszaros' talk from CRAFT Conference 2014, [_**Find the Right Abstraction Level for Your Tests**_](http://www.ustream.tv/recorded/46744750 "Find the Right Abstraction Level for Your Tests") during one of our lunch and learn sessions.
 The audience was our development team with varying experience writing tests.
 A few of us had a lot of experience writing tests and practicing TDD, a majority had some experience writing tests but don't practice it regularly, and there were a few, I'm sure, who haven't written a unit test or an automated test before.

-During the discussion that followed the video a team member brought up that the talk didn't address what was the right size for a test.
-I thought that was a great question for a team that previously didn't have much success with their tests.
+During the discussion that followed the video a team member mentioned that the talk didn't address what the appropriate size for a test was.
+I thought that was a great question for a team that previously didn't have much success with their unit tests.

 <!--more-->
 <img src='/images/TestAutomationPyramid.png' style='float:left; padding-right:7px' width='55%' height='55%'/>
-If you recall from the video Gerard uses Mike Cohn's testing pyramid as one of the diagrams that is central to his talk.
+If you recall from the video Gerard uses Mike Cohn's test automation pyramid as one of the diagrams that are central to his talk.
 The pyramid shows a lot of small unit tests (which should have a small scope but a lot of detail).
 As you move up the pyramid you get to Integration or Acceptance tests which have a medium scope and medium level of detail.
 And finally you get to the top of the pyramid and get to system level tests (sometimes represented as UI-driven tests in some versions of the test automation pyramid I've seen) which should have the broadest scope but be very light on detail.
 There should be a lot less of these.

 So, I took the original question and extended it to discuss when you know you've crossed a boundary on the testing pyramid.